omarespejel/monero-starknet-atomic-swap/SECURITY.md

 ## Conclusion

 The protocol implements multiple layers of security through cryptographic primitives, input validation, access control, and defense-in-depth patterns.
-All cryptographic operations use production-grade libraries with no custom implementations.
+All cryptographic operations use audited libraries with no custom implementations.
 The key splitting approach follows validated industry patterns, and the DLEQ proof system provides cryptographic binding between the hashlock and adaptor point.

 The security properties have been verified through mathematical analysis, comparison to production implementations, and comprehensive testing.
 While external review is pending, the implementation follows industry best practices and is ready for formal security review.